-- 2. Lodging reimbursements that exceed the GSA rate or conference-specific exceptions to the lodging policy require Chief Justice, Executive Secretary, or Fiscal Director approval.
-Direct billing of lodging expenses (rates, taxes, and surcharges only) incurred during overnight travel is permitted.
-Direct bill charges, however, are still considered travel expenditures and are governed by these travel policies. - H. Meals and Incidental Expenses - Meals are reimbursed for travelers who stay overnight while on official SCV or OES business.
-Meals are reimbursed on a per diem basis according to the following rates and include taxes and tips (incidental per diems are for fees and tips given to valets, porters, baggage carriers, and hotel staff and must be clearly indicated on the Travel Expense Reimbursement Voucher):
+- 2. Lodging Exceptions- Requires Chief Justice, Executive Secretary, or Fiscal Director approval to exceed GSA rate, up to 50% over GSA guidelines. - 3.
+Advance Payments- Direct billing of lodging expenses (rates, taxes, and surcharges only) incurred during overnight travel is permitted.
+Direct bill charges, however, are still considered travel expenditures and are governed by these travel policies.

+H. Meals and Incidental Expenses

+1. Meals are reimbursed for travelers who stay overnight while on official SCV or OES business.
+Meals are reimbursed on a per diem basis according to the following rates (incidental per diems are for fees and tips given to valets, porters, baggage carriers, and hotel staff):